-The statue is also famous thanks to its most popular copy in Key Largo, Florida where I had the chance to dive 6 months before.
-Since then, I discovered there are other copies of the statue like in Grenada, an island in the Carribean, or the Italian village of Chiesa di Valmalenco.
+The statue is also famous thanks to its most popular copy in Key Largo, Florida, where I had the chance to dive 6 months before.
+Since then, I discovered there are other copies of the statue, like in Grenada, an island in the Caribbean, or the Italian village of Chiesa di Valmalenco.

-The most exciting dive sites of Portofino are Gonzatti Pinnacle (Gonzatti Sseco), the lighthouse (il Faro) and the Colombara.
+The most exciting dive sites of Portofino are Gonzatti Pinnacle (Gonzatti Seco), the Lighthouse (il Faro) and the Colombara.
 After immersing yourself at the buoy, you follow the chain downwards to your maximum depth.
-Remember “Plan the dive and dive the plan,” depth here can quickly go beyond 40m, so check your dive computer and make sure to stay within your training’s maximum depth.
+Remember: “Plan the dive and dive the plan”.
+The depth here can quickly go beyond 40 m, so check your dive computer and stay within your training’s maximum depth.

-At about 25m deep, look for the friendly but shy brown groupers and explore cavern with a torch-light.
-They are covered in Mediterranean red coral and yellow encrusting anemones.
-Many steep walls are also vertical forests of red gorgonians.
-They look blue but get closer with your torch-light to see their original bright red colour.
-Cavern and cracks are the ideal places to look for nudibranchs.
-This where I found most of my sea slugs friends: Doris and Flabellinas.
+At about 25m deep, we looked for the friendly but shy brown groupers and explored caverns with a torchlight.
+The inside of the caverns was covered in Mediterranean red coral and yellow encrusting anemones.
+Many steep walls were also vertical forests of red gorgonians.
+They look blue but get closer with your dive light to see their original bright red colour.
+Caverns and cracks are the ideal places to look for nudibranchs.
+This is where I found most of my sea slugs friends: Doris and Flabellinas.